brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 1 bht.md

 2. "He does not mean simply that they were in danger of death; but he declares that it was a real and present death under which they labored."
 3. "Let this, then, be held as a fixed principle, that the union of our soul with God is the true and only life; and that out of Christ we are altogether dead, because sin, the cause of death, reigns in us."

+### Philip Schaff:
+1. "There is, however, no contrast with other Christians, but an application of what precedes to their case, probably with a suggestion of the resemblance to the Resurrection of Christ."
+2. "Being dead...
+Spiritual, not physical, death is referred to."
+3. "The former word refers to special transgressions, viewed as misdeeds, faults, failures (and is usually rendered 'trespass'); the latter, in the singular, is used of sin as a power or principle, or in an abstract sense, but, in the plural, as here, embraces all sins, in thought, word, or deed."

 ### Archibald T. Robertson:
 1. "The verb fordid he quicken does not occur till verse Ephesians 2:5 and then with ημας (us) instead of υμας (you)."
 2. "There is a like ellipsis or anacoluthon in Colossians 1:21; Colossians 1:22, only there is no change from υμας to ημας."